SalmaTech-03/AI-model-quality-analyzer/README.md

 *   **AvgCost**: Business cost of a False Prediction ($150.00).
 *   **D**: Drift Score (0.0 - 1.0).
 *   **Alpha/Beta**: Correlation coefficients for feature vs. target drift.
+### Example: For a batch of 10,000 predictions with a 0.25 target drift score, the estimated revenue risk exceeds $375,000, triggering automatic rollback.
 ---

 ## Technology Stack